Skip to main content

 LinkedInX (Twitter)EmailCopy URL

-Proposed SEQRA exemptions could accelerate affordable housing construction, but developers must watch how zoning, wetlands, and environmental justice laws may affect eligibility.
+Proposed SEQRA exemptions could accelerate affordable housing construction, but developers must watch how zoning, site conditions, and unit count may affect eligibility.

 What’s the impact?